 It’s a scene that unfolds at every party, event or marriage: the songs are raging item numbers of the moment, the moves are familiar and so are the costumes.

 But this is not your average dance troupe swaying to Banno Tera Swagger .
-Meet the Pink Divas, a gender-bending group that will perform at the Bangalore Queer Film Festival, to be held in the city from Thursday … Continue reading ‘We matched Madhuri’s steps when we were kids’
+Meet the Pink Divas, a gender-bending group that will perform at the Bangalore Queer Film Festival 2016.
+Continue reading “‘We matched Madhuri’s steps when we were kids’”